microhomie/micropython-homie/README.md

 ## Configuration

 MicroHomie use a `settings.py` file to configure the device.
-An example `settings.py` file is in the example directory.
-Modify this file for your needs and copy it to your device root directory.
+See `settings.example.py` as an example.
+Modify this file for your needs and copy it to your device root directory as `settings.py`.

 ## ESP8266 example device